psdoood/SteganoPass/README.md

 - Simple and intuitive GUI

 ## Requirements
--Must have CMake and Opengl Installed
+-Must have CMake and OpenGL Installed